jetbrains-academy/introduction_to_python/Strings/Character escaping/task.md

 marks may be used in a double-quoted string without escaping, and vice versa.
 Also, as a side note, it is a good idea to pick your favorite kind of quotes and use them consistently.

 You can learn more about escaping from <a href="https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals">this section</a> of Python Documentation.

+For more structured and detailed information, you can also refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/7130).

 Print out the following text using one string:
 ```text
 The name of this ice cream is "Sweet'n'Tasty"
 ```

 <div class='hint'>Use the backslash to escape quotes.</div>